 These holes are for air & the excess liquid to drain out.
 This liquid works great as a fertilizer and an attractant to attract other pregnant BSF female to the bin.
 So keep about a mason jar of this stuff for your next colony.
 Some people drill a lower hole so the liquid flow down there.
 You can hook a valve there to collect the liquid.

-Step 2: Stack up the bottom layer
+Step 2: Stack Up the Bottom Layer

 For the bottom layer, we'd want something that drains well & creates good ventilation.
-For these purposes, we can begin searching for the suitable materials.

-At the bottom, you can lay some mesh or coco fiber carpet & put some gravel on so water can flow out easily.
+For these purposes, at the bottom, you can lay some mesh or coco fiber carpet & put some gravel on so water can flow out easily.
 The mesh piece or coco fiber carpet makes it easy to grab the whole thing & pull it up if we need to do some maintenance here and there.

 Coconut shells, sawdust, wood chips or sand also work.
 Straw may not be ideal because it takes up quite a bigger volume than the other materials.